MapsPeople/docs/collections/_ios/v2/index.md

 ---
 layout: start
-title: Getting started with MapsIndoors for iOS SDK v2
+title: MapsIndoors iOS SDK v2
 permalink: /ios/v2/
+date: 2019-08-26
 published: true
-date: 2019-08-26
 ---

-> Note!
-A [newer version](../../ios/v3) of the MapsIndoors SDK for iOS is available.
-The legacy version will not receive new features and will only get bugfix and security updates.
+> A [newer version]({{ site.url }}/ios/v3) of the MapsIndoors SDK for iOS is available.
+The legacy version will not receive new features and will only get critical bugfix and security updates.
+{: .mi-warning}

-This guide explains how to start using a MapsIndoors map in your iOS application.
-Make sure that you have read the [prerequisites](../../#prerequisites).
+This guide explains how to start using a MapsIndoors map in your iOS application using the MapsIndoors iOS SDK v2.

 To benefit from the guides, you will need basic knowledge about: